uxify-ltd/performance-event-timing-polyfill/README.md

 All major browsers are supported.
 For Chrome, the polyfill doesn't activate by default since this API is provided natively.
 But the event observer is still active.
 This means you can still use `onInteraction()` from this library which could be useful if you need apples to apples comparisons across browsers.

 # Caveats

-## Duration rounding

-The event durations are not rounded to the nearest 8ms yet

 ## Overlapping interactions